n8n-io/n8n-docs/docs/integrations/builtin/credentials/acuityscheduling.md

 - API
 - OAuth2

+## Related resources

+Refer to [Acuity's API documentation](https://developers.acuityscheduling.com/reference/quick-start){:target=_blank .external-link} for more information about working with the service.

 ## Using API

 To use the Acuity API credentials, follow the [Acuity API Quick Start authentication instructions](https://developers.acuityscheduling.com/reference/quick-start#authentication){:target=_blank .external-link}.
 You'll need the numeric **User ID** and **API Key**.